 - What's the easiest investing app for a complete beginner?

 - It depends on what 'easiest' means.
-If you want zero ongoing decisions and zero monthly fee, Slyce executes the rules you set, buying fractional shares of the brands you shop at per purchase, with no subscription.
-If you want a robo-advisor to manage a target-allocation portfolio, Betterment is the category standard.
-The 'easiest' app is the one whose default behavior matches what you want to happen automatically.
+If 'easiest' means no stock-picking step to freeze on, Slyce executes the per-company rules you set, buying fractional shares of the brands you shop at as you spend — your shopping is the configuration.
+If 'easiest' means a robo-advisor that manages a target-allocation portfolio for you, Betterment is the category standard.
+The 'easiest' app is the one whose default behavior matches what you want to happen.
+Just weigh each app's fee against how much you'll actually contribute.

 - Do I need a lot of money to start?